siddcyber/BhavCopyAutomation/README.md

 Automation tool for Downloading latest NSE Bhav Copy with GUI Settings

-Just use exe files Executables folder in case you do not want to go through the code.
+Just use exe files Executables folder in case you do not want to go through the code and open BhavCopyAutoDownloader.exe to start downloading the Latest NSE BhavCopy

 1. Packages used: Tkinter, pandas, requests, zipfile, os, pywin32, winshell, Time